Thursday, March 16, 2017

 Why denominations

 I think these seemingly contradictory truths are also a primary reason there are often strong differences among various groups/denominations within the church at large.
-We settle on one side of those truths that are in tension to the exclusion of the other side (and gravitate to the group that agrees with us most) when both sides are not just taught in scripture but necessary for our greatest understanding of those deeper underlying truths and our greater advancement in our relationship and walk with God i.e. the advancement of our faith in God.
+We settle on one side of those truths that are in tension to the exclusion of the other side (and gravitate to the group that agrees with us most) when both realities are not just taught in scripture but necessary for our greatest understanding of those deeper underlying truths and our greater advancement in our relationship and walk with God i.e. the advancement of our faith in God.

 I believe humility would go a long way in preventing denominational differences.
 We must recognize we are finite and only God is infinite, knowing all things.
 We must submit to him when we have differences instead of dogmatically insisting (out of either a sense of insecurity or a need for control) that we see all things correctly and others don't i.e. we are right and others are wrong.
 At a minimum, we can recognize that if our understanding of who God is and how he operates is clearer today than it was "yesterday" it is only because of humility and recognizing we were once off the mark on certain things as well and must always listen and learn and recognize we have much yet to see and understand.